 ted blomgren | farmer

 Our farmer, Ted, believes that the principles of sustainable agriculture apply to every kind of farming, from the growing of the fresh vegetables and fruits that make their way to your dinner plates, to the production of the fresh-cut flowers that adorn your tables.
 As organic growers, they use no pesticides or synthetic fertilizers of any kind.
 To enrich their soils, they use cover crops, crop rotations, and compost.
-They are committed to careful land stewardship, ecological pest management, and a healthy environment for the people who work with us.
-In this way, they hope to leave our farm in good condition for future generations.
+They are committed to careful land stewardship, ecological pest management, and a healthy environment for everyone.
+In this way, they hope to leave their farm in good condition for future generations.